 There are three identified types of von Willebrand disease in dogs.
 Each involves a varying degree of deficiency of von Willebrand factor.
 Certain breeds of dog are more susceptible than others to each type of the disease.

-TYPE 1: Dogs with Type 1 von Willebrand disease have all the proteins that make up von Willebrand's factor, but they lack a sufficient amount for effective clotting.
-Type 1 is the most common form of von Willebrand disease.
-This form is most often seen in Doberman Pinschers, German Shepherd Dogs, Standard Poodles, and Shetland Sheepdogs.
+Type 1: Dogs with Type 1 vWD have all the proteins that make up von Willebrand factor, but they lack a sufficient amount for effective clotting.
+Type 1 is the most common form of von Willebrand disease and is seen in several dog breeds, including Doberman pinschers, German shepherd dogs, standard poodles, and Shetland sheepdogs.
 However, type 1 vWD may be present in other breeds or mixed-breed dogs.
 Many dogs with type 1 vWD show no symptoms until they undergo surgery or experience a trauma.
 This is the least severe form of the disease.

 Type 2: Dogs with type 2 vWD have a normal level of von Willebrand factor, but the proteins are structurally or functionally defective.
 Type 2 is typically seen in German wire-haired and short-haired pointers.
-Dogs with type 2 vWD can experience severe bleeding episodes, even sometimes if no known trauma has occurred.
+Dogs with type 2 vWD can experience severe bleeding episodes, at times even without known trauma.

 Type 3: Dogs with type 3 vWD are completely missing vWF.
 This form is most often seen in Shetland sheepdogs, Scottish terriers, and Chesapeake Bay retrievers.
 Type 3 is the most severe form of vWD.

 Diagnosing von Willebrand Disease in Dogs

 In many cases, it is not known that a dog has von Willebrand disease until an episode of spontaneous or uncontrollable bleeding occurs.
 If your dog is a breed that is predisposed to vWD, testing is a good idea.
 This is especially important before any kind of surgery is performed.
 Talk to your vet about the testing options so you can be prepared.

 There are several bleeding disorders in dogs, so a bleeding episode alone is not enough to diagnose vWD.
 If your dog has had an episode of excessive bleeding, then testing should be done as soon as your dog is stabilized to determine the cause of the bleeding.